polymonster/hotline/readme.md

 ### Building / Fetching Data

-The [hotline-data](https://github.com/polymonster/hotline-data) repository is required to build and serve data for the examples and the example plugins, it is included as a submodule of this repository you can clone with submodules as so:
+The [hotline-data](https://github.com/polymonster/hotline-data) repository is required to build and serve data for the examples and the example plugins, it is included as a submodule of this repository, you can clone with submodules as so:

 ```
 git clone https://github.com/polymonster/hotline.git --recursive